forgetfr/learnkubernetes/syllabus/course1/README.md

 ```
 Because each pod have it own DNS A record, both of them will be able to resolv each other.

-> **_NOTE:_**  If DNS is enabled (our case), pods are assigned a DNS A record in the form of pod-ip-address.my-namespace.pod.cluster.local .
+> **_NOTE:_**  Pods are assigned a DNS A record in the form of pod-ip-address.my-namespace.pod.cluster.local .
 For example, a pod with IP 172.12.3.4 in the namespace default with a DNS name of cluster.local would have an entry of the form 172–12–3–4.default.pod.cluster.local.
 In our cases:
 > - 10-X-X-X.development.pod.cluster.local is the FQDN of **devpod1**
 > - 10-Y-Y-Y.production.pod.cluster.local is the FQDN of **prodpod1**
 > Can we change the domain?
 We will discuss that in more detail in another course.